ACD 707: Leave of Absence without Pay

-Leaves of absence without pay may be granted to members of the faculty and academic professionals upon approval by the executive vice president and provost of the university or designee.
+Leaves of absence without pay may be granted to members of the faculty and academic professionals upon approval by the provost of the university or designee.
 Employees eligible for leaves of absence are those university personnel defined as members of the Academic Assembly under the Academic Constitution (see ACD 112–01, “Academic Constitution and Bylaws”).
 To permit academic planning for the following year, an individual should apply for a leave of absence without pay at the earliest possible date.
 However, it is recognized that the need to request a leave to accommodate pregnancy or dependent care cannot always be anticipated.

 A leave of absence without pay assures the faculty member or academic professional that following the expiration of the leave period, he or she may return to the university in the position he or she left as stated in the approval granted for the leave of absence.
 If the position involves an administrative, teaching, research, or other assignment, it is understood that for faculty only a teaching appointment is being ensured upon return, unless the administrative, research, or other assignment is clearly set forth, approved, and authorized in advance of the leave period.
 For academic professionals, a change in assignment but not in rank may be necessary.
 Granting a leave of absence does not extend the individual’s employment where it would otherwise terminate (e.g., loss of funding, end of contract term, reorganization of unit).

 A faculty member shall not accept a tenured or tenure-eligible position, nor shall an academic professional accept a comparable position, at another university while on leave from ASU.
 If an individual accepts such a position, ASU will assume that the individual has terminated his or her employment at ASU, giving ASU the option of not offering a contract for the following year.